 - Prior to offering a position to a person on the eligibility list, ensure the past work performance (reference) checks have been completed.

-Offer the first available vacancy to the top applicant on the list.
+- Offer the first available vacancy to the top applicant on the list.
 If the applicant declines, offer the vacancy to the next applicant.
-Be sure the candidate has had a past work performance check completed.

 - If the applicant accepts, follow up with a written offer and make an appointment.
 The next step is to complete the required paperwork for your new hire—see set up your new employee.
 No additional notification to other applicants is required.

-This process will continue as vacancies occur until the list is exhausted or the term of the list has expired.
-If an individual refuses the first offer, they will remain at their current place on the list and will be called as subsequent vacancies become available, unless the individual requests to be removed from the list.
+- This process continues as vacancies occur until the list is exhausted or the term of the list has expired.
+If an individual refuses the first offer, they remain at their current place on the list and will be called as subsequent vacancies become available, unless the individual requests to be removed from the list.

 - When filling subsequent available vacancies, the vacancy must be the same grid level, should be the same classification and must be within the same category (for example, same union or excluded).
 The job qualifications and accountabilities should be the same or very similar.

-- If the job is in a different office location or organizational unit contact the candidate to share information about the position, office, staff, reporting relationships, and determine if the candidate is interested in the vacancy
+- If the job vacancy is in a different office location or organizational unit contact the candidate to share information about the position, office, staff, reporting relationships, and determine if the candidate is interested in the vacancy.

 To Remove an Applicant From a List

 - An applicant's name may only be removed from an eligibility list at their request or if the applicant is no longer able to meet the requirements of the position (for example, the loss of a license that is required for a position).